 - Visitors must check in at the front desk.

-- Guests not fully vaccinated but from the same household shall restrict their visitation to the resident’s home and may not use any amenities at Butterfield.
+- Guests not fully vaccinated shall restrict their visitation to the resident’s home and may not use any amenities at Butterfield.

 The CDC website says people with Covid-19 have reported a wide range of symptoms ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have Covid: